amandril/ct-countdown/README.md

 # ct-countdown
-Countdown to the start of the Colorado Trail.
+Countdown to the Colorado Trail.

 Hilary and I are thru-hiking the Colorado Trail!